University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/ancient_DNA_pop_genomics/prac_part1.md

 ---
 #### <img src="https://raw.githubusercontent.com/University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/master/images/quiz_black_24dp.png" alt="Questions"/>*Questions*

-- 9) What are the REF and ALT alleles?
+>- 9) What are the `REF` and `ALT` alleles?
-- 10) Given REF and ALT alleles found when answering question 9, and knowing that the genotypes are phased, what are the possible genotypes with nucleotides and 1kGP coding?
+- 10) Given `REF` and `ALT` alleles found when answering question 9, and knowing that the genotypes are phased, what are the possible genotypes with nucleotides and 1kGP coding?

 ---